incoder1/IO/README.md

 locale.
 Library designed to be useful for applications, which should work in worldwide like a web server or web browser for example.
 Conversion between character sets based on iconv library standardized by POSIX.
 Microsoft Windows version uses port of GNU iconv.
 There are minimal port of Mozilla universal character detector, which can detect latin1 or UNICODE representation from a sort of raw bytes.
-As whell as byte order mark ( BOM ) utility classes bundled.
+As well as byte order mark ( BOM ) utility classes bundled.

 ### CONSOLE